juanjp600/AeiouContent/README.md

 - ArbiterBibendi for creating [AEIOUCompany](https://github.com/ArbiterBibendi/AEIOUCompany/), which I used as a base to create this mod.
 - maysunrise for creating [SimpleChat](https://thunderstore.io/c/content-warning/p/maysunrise/SimpleChat/), which this mod hooks into.
 - [its_soupgirl](https://www.youtube.com/@its_soupgirl) for making the icon for this mod.
+- [kylerifqi](https://github.com/kylerifqi) for reporting a bug caused by Steam Audio being removed from the game.